FAQ

 Can I edit the generated timetable manually?

 Yes.
 Use the Manual Timetable Editor to make final moves, swaps, or corrections after generation.
 Manual editing is useful when a human coordinator needs to apply judgement that is too specific to become a general rule.
+A valid timetable should still be reviewed before it is shared with staff.

 Can I export timetables?

 Schedull supports timetable exports on plans that include export access.
 Export options are designed for sharing schedules with teachers, classes, and school teams outside the planning workspace.
+Check the pricing page for the current export formats and plan availability.

 Is there a free plan or trial?